CONFIDENTIAL SEXUAL AND REPRODUCTIVE HEALTH SERVICES

 Achieving pregnancy on your schedule

 It’s totally normal to think about sex, but it’s very important to consider whether or not you’re prepared to have sex.
-It’s helpful to have a trusted adult that you can talk to about you’re your Amoskeag Health provider can be that person.
+No matter what, it’s helpful to have a trusted adult that you can talk to, and your Amoskeag Health provider can be that person.
 In the meantime, these resources can help you learn a little bit more about your body and what might happen when you have sex.

 STIs (sexually transmitted infections) and STDs (sexually transmitted diseases) are basically the same thing!
 So, why do people sometimes say “infection” instead of “disease”?
 The word “disease” can make people think of a visual problem, but a lot of STDs don’t have any signs or symptoms – they’re an infection that you might not see.
 That’s why it’s so important to get screened if you are sexually active.
 That way, your doctor can help you if you need it.